-- acquire depth and breadth of midwifery and related theory - acquire competence in the performance of midwifery skills - · apply theoretical knowledge, including evidence based research, to clinical practice - utilize the midwifery management process in all aspects of midwifery care - become a culturally competent primary health care provider for women.
+- acquire depth and breadth of midwifery and related theory - acquire competence in the performance of midwifery skills - apply theoretical knowledge, including evidence-based research, to clinical practice - utilize the midwifery management process in all aspects of midwifery care - become a culturally humble and respectful primary health care provider for women.

-Students are required to successfully complete both the academic and clinical requirements of the program to receive the MS in midwifery, MS in nurse-midwifery, or Advanced Certificate in Midwifery.
-In order to carry out the activities described below, candidates for these degrees must be able to consistently, quickly, and accurately learn, integrate, analyze, and synthesize data.
+Students are required to successfully complete both the academic and clinical requirements of the program to receive the MS degree in Midwifery, MS degree in Nurse-Midwifery, or Advanced Certificate in Midwifery.
+In order to carry out the activities described below, candidates for these degrees or the Advanced Certificate must be able to consistently, quickly, and accurately learn, integrate, analyze, and synthesize data.
 The activities described below are the technical standards necessary to complete the Midwifery Program and to perform as a safe beginning midwife.

-A candidate for a Midwifery degree must have abilities, attributes, and skills in five major areas: 1) Observation, 2) Communication, 3) Motor Coordination, 4) Intellectual, including conceptual, integrative, and quantitative abilities, and 5) Behavioral and Social.
+A candidate for a Midwifery degree or the Advanced Certificate must have abilities, attributes, and skills in five major areas: 1) Observation, 2) Communication, 3) Motor Coordination, 4) Intellectual, including conceptual, integrative, and quantitative abilities, and 5) Behavioral and Social.
 Performing in a reasonably independent manner is an essential function of the program and profession.